farisachugthai/ipython/docs/source/development/wrapperkernels.rst

      Your method should return a dict containing the fields described in :ref:`execution_results`.
 To display output, it can send messages using :meth:`~ipykernel.kernelbase.Kernel.send_response`.
-     See :doc:`messaging` for details of the different message types.
+     See :doc:`jupyterclient:messaging` for details of the different message types.

 To launch your kernel, add this at the end of your module::